elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 ### Atoms

 Unquoted atoms start with a colon (`:`) which must be immediately followed by a Unicode letter or an underscore.
 The atom may continue using a sequence of Unicode letters, numbers, underscores, and `@`.
 Atoms may end in `!` or `?`.
-See [Unicode syntax](unicode-syntax.md) for a formal specification.
 Valid unquoted atoms are: `:ok`, `:ISO8601`, and `:integer?`.

 If the colon is immediately followed by a pair of double- or single-quotes surrounding the atom name, the atom is considered quoted.
 In contrast with an unquoted atom, this one can be made of any Unicode character (not only letters), such as `:'🌢 Elixir'`, `:"++olá++"`, and `:"123"`.